Avro Lancaster: Production

-Factories

 Further development

 The Lancaster B.I was never fully superseded in production by a successor model, remaining in production until February 1946.
 According to aviation authors Brian Goulding and M. Garbett, the Lancaster B.I altered little during its production life, partially as a result of the sound basic structure and design; of the visible changes, the fuselage side windows were deleted, the Perspex chin of the bomb-aimer was enlarged, and a larger astrodome was provided.
 Various additional bumps and blisters were also added, which typically housed radar equipment and radio navigational aids.
 Some Lancaster B.I bombers were outfitted with bulged bomb bay doors in order to accommodate increased armament payloads.

 Early production Lancaster B.Is were outfitted with a ventral gun turret position.
 In response to feedback on the lack of application for the ventral turret, the ventral turret was often eliminated during the course of each aircraft's career.
 While some groups chose to discard the position entirely, various trials and experiments were performed at RAF Duxford, Cambridgeshire and by individual squadrons.
 A total of 50 Austin-built Lancaster B.Is was constructed to a non-standard configuration, having a Frazer Nash turret installed directly above the bomb bay; however, this modification was largely unpopular due to its obstruction of the internal walkway, hindering crew movements.
 Various other turret configurations were adopted by individual squadrons, which included the removal of various combinations of turrets.

 The Lancaster B.III was powered by Packard Merlin engines, which had been built overseas in the United States, but was otherwise identical to contemporary B.Is.
 In total, 3,030 B.IIIs were constructed, almost all of them at Avro's Newton Heath factory.
 The Lancaster B.I and B.III were manufactured concurrently and minor modifications were made to both marks as further batches were ordered.
 The B.I and B.III designations were effectively interchangeable simply by changing the engines used, which was occasionally done in practice.
 Examples of modifications made include the relocation of the pitot head from the nose to the side of the cockpit and the change from de Havilland "needle blade" propellers to Hamilton Standard or Nash Kelvinator made "paddle blade" propellers.